 Embezzlement can be either a state crime or a federal crime depending on what is being embezzled.
-Typically, if someone embezzles money from the federal government, from a federal government agency, or from a private company working under contract of the federal government, then it may be considered a federal crime.
+Typically, if someone embezzles money from the federal government, from a federal government agency, or from a private company working under contract to the federal government, then it may be considered a federal crime.
 In some cases, embezzlement may be considered both a state crime and a federal crime simultaneously because state and federal laws can overlap.

 - The Value of the Items Embezzled – Typically the federal government divides this into two categories: things with a value of over $1,000 and those with a value lower than $1,000 and divides up the sentencing rules accordingly.
 States vary, but most use a similar method.
 They set up a monetary value range and where you fall in that range determines your possible punishments.

-- The Type of Property - Some states list different punishments for embezzling different specific types of property.
-Oftentimes, these types of properties will include weapons and firearms, property stolen during an emergency, and public records.
+- The Type of Property – Some states list different punishments for embezzling different specific types of property.
+Oftentimes, these types of properties will include weapons and firearms, property that was stolen during an emergency, and public records.